-COMPLETE YOUR BACHELOR'S DEGREE IN ONE YEAR

-Now Accepting Applications for Fall 2016

-ABOUT OUR PROGRAM:

-- Bachelor of Arts in Interdisciplinary Studies - Weekend Intensive formatideal for working adults. - Guaranteed access to courses required for maduation.

-- Guaranteed fixed tuition rate while you are enrolled full-time in the program (up to four semesters) - Accredited by the Western Senior College and University Commission (WSCUC) Find out more at our free information session to learn about the program's educational mission and admission requirements.
+COMPLETE YOUR BACHELOR'S DEGREE IN ONE YEAR Now Accepting Applications for Fall 2016 ABOUT OUR PROGRAM: - Bachelor of Arts in interdisciplinary Studies - Weekend Intensive formatideal for working adults - Guaranteed access to courses required for graduation - Guaranteed fixed tuition rate while you are emplied full-time in the program (up to four semesters) - Accredited by the Western Senior College and University Commission (WSCUC) Find out more at our free information session to learn about the program's educational mission and admission requirements.
 You will have the opportunity to meet with faculty, current students, and alumni.
-For more information, contact Veronica Palafox, Senior Admissions Counselor, vpalafoxpcila.edu or 415-575-6227
+For more information, contact Veronica Palafox, Senior Admissions Counselor, vpalafox9clis.edu or 415.575.6227

-Bachelor's Degree Completion Program Information Sessions: Saturday, May 7 10:00am-12noon Tuesday, May 24 6:00рм-7:15рм CIIS • 1453 Mission Street • San Francisco, CA 94103 TO RSVP, VISIT: www.ciis.edu/bacinfosession MENTION THIS AD AND WE WILLWAIVE YOUR APPLICATION FEE.
-Keep Your College Transfer Options Open for Fall 2016 B.S.
-Business Psychology B.S.
-Psychology & Social Action Online & On Campus Palo Alto University Affordable Private University in the Heart of the Silicon Valley www.paloaltou.edu 650-417-2050 NET YOUR STUDENT GOVERNMENT WHO WE ARE REPRESENTING 23,000 DE ANZA STUDENTS, DE ANZA'S ASSOCIATED STUDENT BODY SENATE (OR "D.A.S.B.")
-IS MADE OF 30 STUDENTS WHO SEEK TO ADVOCATE FOR THEIR FELLOW CLASSMATES WITH A YEARLY BUDGET OF \$1.3 MILLION, D.A.S.B.
+Bachelor's Degree Completion Program Information Sessions: Saturday, May 7 10:00am-12noon Tuesday, May 24 6:00pm-7:15pm CIIS • 1453 Mission Street • San Francisco, CA 94103 TO RSVP, VISIT: www.ciis.edu/bacinfosession MENTION THIS AD AND WE WILLWAIVE YOUR APPLICATION FEE.

+MET YOUR STUDENT COVERNAL T SAVE WHO WE ARE REPRESENTING 23,000 DE ANZA STUDENTS, DE ANZA'S ASSOCIATED STUDENT BODY SENATE (OR "D.A.S.B.")
+IS MADE OF 30 STUDENTS WHO SEEK TO ADVOCATE FOR THEIR FELLOW CLASSMATES.
+WITH A YEARLY BUDGET OF \$1.3 MILLION, D.A.S.B.
 FUNDS SERVICES AND EVENTS THAT PROMOTE STUDENT SUCCESS AND HAPPINESS.
 WE WANT EVERY DE ANZA STUDENT TO FEEL SUPPORTED, HAPPY, AND SUCCESSFUL AT DE ANZA COLLEGE AFTER ALL, WE ARE JUST STUDENTS HELPING STUDENTS